gottacatchenall/ms_sampling_effort/manuscript.md

 Practically, @fig:properties shows us that network structure varies in response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively does not.
-Degree-centrality captures a different aspect of network structure than connectance---it indicates 'meso' level properties of how local 'regions' of nodes interact, rather than the 'global' (in that it is computed as a mean across all nodes) property of connectance.
+This indicates what we already know about  degree-centrality---it captures a different aspect of network structure than connectance, more indicitive of 'meso' level properties that describe local 'regions' of nodes interact than the 'global' measurements like connectance (in that it is computed as a mean across all nodes).
 The effects of false negatives may be exacerbated for indirect interactions [@Williams2002TwoDeg].
 We propose that simulating the effects of false negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions